Johnny Tillotson: 1950s

+1960s

-From late 1959, a succession of singles – "True True Happiness", "Why Do I Love You So" (recorded October 1959), and a double-sided single covering the R&B hits "Earth Angel" and "Pledging My Love" – all reached the bottom half of the Hot 100.
-His biggest success came with his sixth single, the up-tempo "Poetry in Motion", written by Paul Kaufman and Mike Anthony, and recorded in Nashville in August 1960 with session musicians including saxophonist Boots Randolph and pianist Floyd Cramer.
-Released in September 1960, it went to No. 2 on the Hot 100 in the U.S., and No. 1 on the UK's Record Retailer chart in January 1961.
-It sold over one million copies, and was awarded a gold disc by the RIAA.
+His biggest success came with his sixth single, the up-tempo "Poetry in Motion", written by Paul Kaufman and Mike Anthony, and recorded in Nashville in August 1960 with session musicians, including saxophonist Boots Randolph and pianist Floyd Cramer.
+Released in September 1960, it went to number two on the Hot 100 in the U.S. and number one on the UK's Record Retailer chart in January 1961.
+It sold over one million copies, and was awarded a gold disc by the Recording Industry Association of America.
 On Bleyer's advice, Tillotson focused on his recording career, also appearing on television and being featured as a teen idol in magazines.
-His follow-up record, "Jimmy's Girl", reached No. 25 in the U.S. charts and No. 43 in the UK; after that, "Without You" returned him to the U.S. Top Ten but failed to make the UK Singles Chart.
+His follow-up record, "Jimmy's Girl", reached number 25 in the U.S. charts and number 43 in the UK; after that, "Without You" returned him to the U.S. top 10, but failed to make the UK Singles Chart.
 He toured widely with Dick Clark's Cavalcade of Stars.